If you are going to employ someone, you must find out about your employment law responsibilities.

 The independent, government funded, public advice body ACAS (Advisory, Conciliation and Arbitration Service) have expertise on employment matters.
 They have a website that contains some useful general information on the employment law issues involved in being an employer and a Helpline that deals with issues relating to employment.
 The Helpline provides clear, confidential, independent and impartial advice to assist the caller in resolving issues in the workplace.
-You can call the Helpline on 0300 123 1100.

-It is important to understand that employment law is a complicated area.
+Employment law is a complicated area.
 If you are unsure at all about your obligations, you should ensure you take proper advice based on your circumstances rather than acting or refraining to act based on GOV.UK or ACAS guidance alone.

 You should also be aware that employment law is constantly changing, and it is important as an employer to keep up to date.
 ACAS provide training courses and webinars, which include employment law updates, to help people understand changes and their potential impact.
 It is probably a good idea to check for any updates regularly (or subscribe for updates).

-Some law firms and other consultancy firms that specialise in employment matters, also provide free newsletter updates and employment law briefings that you can sign up to – an internet search on ‘recent employment law changes’ or similar, should provide you with some options.
+Some law firms and other consultancy firms that specialise in employment matters also provide free newsletter updates and employment law briefings that you can sign up to – an internet search on ‘recent employment law changes’ or similar, should provide you with some options.